 Mortality due to tuberculosis in Warsaw in the period from 1918 to 1922

-The highest tuberculosis mortality is shown in suburban districts without sanitary facilities, characterized by living in overcrowded, one-room premises - writes Dr. Wincenty Bogucki, president of the Warsaw Anti-Tuberculosis Society in an article published in 1924 in Miesięcznik Zdrowie
+The highest tuberculosis mortality is shown in suburban districts, deprived of sanitary facilities, characterized by living in overcrowded, one-room premises - writes Dr. Wincenty Bogucki, president of the Warsaw Anti-Tuberculosis Society in an article published in 1924 in Miesięcznik Zdrowie

 His work on mortality in Warsaw due to tuberculosis in 1918-1922 was deposited on the AZON platform, in the collection of the Medical University in Wrocław.